choupara/thesis_epasufr/readme.md

 Main started: 2025-11-28 14:17:45.843718
 Do you want to enable navigation mode? (y/n): n
 ```

-## epas: Naviagting one answer set
+## epas: Navigating One Answer Set
 ```
 $ python epas.py example.lp
 Choose the type of limit you want to set: